Bananenpro/hbank-api/README.md

-  "minEmailLength": 3, // Min allowed length of email addresses "maxEmailLength": 64, // Max allowed length of email addresses "maxProfilePictureFileSize": 10000000, // Max size of uploaded profile pictures in bytes "profilePictureSize": 500, // Size of profile picture to store in database in pixels (500 meaning 500x500) "bcryptCost": 10, // Bcrypt cost to use for hashing passwords "pbkdf2Iterations": 10000, // Number of iterations of PBKDF2 for hashing tokens "recoveryCodeCount": 5, // Number of recovery codes to generate per user
+  "minEmailLength": 3, // Min allowed length of email addresses "maxEmailLength": 64, // Max allowed length of email addresses "maxProfilePictureFileSize": 10000000, // Max size of uploaded profile pictures in bytes "bcryptCost": 10, // Bcrypt cost to use for hashing passwords "pbkdf2Iterations": 10000, // Number of iterations of PBKDF2 for hashing tokens "recoveryCodeCount": 5, // Number of recovery codes to generate per user